ArcticNature/core/Readme.md

 Component groups
 ----------------

+  * `core.exceptions`: Definitions of exceptions used throughout the SnowFox.
   * `core.interface`:
       Interfaces are components that define how other components interact among each other and define the overall architecture of the system.